-PALMS-SP employs a swarm-like content delivery mechanism that is similar to BitTorrent (B. Cohen, 2003).
+PALMS-SP employs a swarm-like content delivery mechanism that is similar to BitTorrent [5].
 Nodes in the swarm protocol will be attracted to nodes that possess newly generated content.
-The main advantages of swarming content delivery is its ability to effectively utilize the outgoing bandwidth of participating peers and its robustness against the dynamics of peers arrival and departure, which is also known as churn.
+The main advantages of swarming content delivery are its ability to effectively utilize the outgoing bandwidth of participating peers and its robustness against the dynamics of peers arrival and departure, which is also known as churn.

 The streaming scheduling mechanism of each node is responsible for exchanging packets with all its neighbors.
 Swarm-like content delivery is incorporated in PALMS-SP.
 Each peer periodically generates a report i.e., buffer map of its newly received packets and sends it to its neighbor nodes.
 Each peer periodically requests a subset of required packets from each neighbor node based on the reports received.
-The pull method is deployed to fetch absent packets from its neighbor nodes and in turn tries its best to deliver packets requested by the neighbors.
-Packets requested by the pull method are determined by the packet scheduling algorithm, which is much similar to the data-driven approach in DONet (Zhang et al., 2005).
+The pull mode is deployed to fetch absent packets from its neighbor nodes and in turn tries its best to deliver packets requested by the neighbors.
+Packets requested by the pull mode are determined by the packet scheduling algorithm, which is much similar to the data-driven approach in DONet [16].